 HCP expects our Workforce members to maintain the highest ethical standards of conduct, honesty and integrity as it relates to conflicts of interest and the acceptance of gifts.
-This ensures the avoidance of any actual or potential conflict of interest.

-The purpose of this policy is to provide guidance for the acceptance of gifts and for recognizing and avoiding situations that may present a conflict of interest.
+The purpose of this policy is to provide guidance and HCP's expectations of its Workforce members regarding the acceptance of gifts or other benefits from vendors, business associates, health plans, members, or other external individual or entity and for recognizing and avoiding situations that may present a conflict of interest.

-Although it is not possible to specify every circumstance that may create a conflict of interest, this policy describes the most common situations that could result in a conflict of interest, outlines expectations for Workforce members' disclosure of conflicts of interest, and explains how HCP manages, reduces, or eliminates such conflicts.
+Although it is not possible to specify every circumstance that may create a conflict of interest, this policy describes the most common situations that could result in a conflict of interest, outlines expectations for Workforce members' disclosure of conflicts of interest, and explains how HCP manages such conflicts.